-The electrical grid infrastructure is considered a commercial and/or industrial development, and will occupy approximately 19 hectares (subject to detailed design) within several farm portions outside an urban area, currently zoned for agriculture, while being partly located on Portion 1 and 2 of Farm No. 322 (Welgelegen), which is a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).
-It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly as part of ongoing province-wide reserve verification efforts by the provincial authorities.
-The electrical grid infrastructure is therefore currently located within the extent of the above-mentioned private nature reserve
+The facility is considered a commercial and/or industrial development, and will require the transformation of a footprint of approximately 19ha (within two farm portions outside an urban area, zoned for agriculture, while being wholly located on Portion 1 and 2 of Farm No. 322 (Welgelegen), which is a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940)(ii).
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.

-Listing Notice 3, Activity 18(f)(i)(aa)(bb) (cc)(ee)(gg)
+Listing Notice 3, Activity 18(f)(i)(aa)(bb)(cc) (ee)(gg):